solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 specified time window).

-Resource Health provides additional details about the event and the recovery process. **It also enables you to contact Microsoft Support even if you don't have an active support agreement.**
+Resource Health provides additional details about the event and the recovery process. **It also enables you to contact Microsoft Support, even if you don't have an active support agreement.**

 Resource issue examples: